Please note: The Masters of Laboratory Investigation program will close following the Summer 2020 semester. We will no longer accept new students.

 The Master of Laboratory Investigation curriculum enables students, with the help of mentors and committee members, to plan a course of study in light of their talents, interests, and professional objectives.
-The program strives to foster the personal growth and intellectual investment in Vanderbilt research assistants who will continue to work in an academic research environment.
-The MLI degree program requires students to complete thirty-six semester credit hours.
-However, no more than twelve hours can be taken in an academic year, unless approved by the program director.
-To complete thirty-six hours of credit, students will choose between three program tracks.
+The program strives to foster the personal growth of and intellectual investment in non-PhD Vanderbilt research staff to help them advance their career interests in academic research.

 1) Research with Thesis Track: For those interested in developing a research project under the direction of a mentor.
 Students who choose this track will register for twelve semester hours of research.
 To complete this track, one must write a manuscript suitable for publication and present it to one’s committee for approval.
 Note: Only research conducted outside of one’s job requirements can be considered for thesis research credit.